Many small business owners struggle with being able to write SMART goals for three reasons:

 For example, a goal might be to increase your email list by 500 people in the next 90 days, or appear on 5 podcasts in the next 90 days, or increase revenue by x from your top 20 clients in the next 90 days.

-Why SMART goal setting matters
+Why writing down SMART goals matters

 Many small business owners and entrepreneurs I speak to have created either general or unrealistic goals and, because they haven’t achieved their goal, shy away from setting SMART goals.